sam-carvalho/service-catalog/README.md

 1. Service Management: Users can add new services to the catalog and categorize them.
 2. Category Management: Users can create and manage categories for organizing services.
+3. Search: Users can search for specific services within the catalog.
-3. User Interface: The app has a clean and intuitive user interface built using Material-UI, ensuring a smooth user experience.
+4. User Interface: The app has a clean and intuitive user interface built using Material-UI, ensuring a smooth user experience.
-4. Testing: The app includes a comprehensive test suite using Jest, ensuring reliable functionality.
+5. Testing: The app includes a comprehensive test suite using Jest, ensuring reliable functionality.

 ## Data Storage